 Description en français dans le programme complet en PDF ci-dessous

-This two-day course (26 & 27.03.2020) offers an introduction to the theory and the practice of automatic collation.
+This two-day online course (24 & 25.09.2020) offers an introduction to the theory and the practice of automatic collation.

 Collation is the practice of comparing texts in order to identify their variant forms.
 It is used in the preparation of critical editions, as well in genetic criticism and in the study of textual transmissions.
 More in general, the alignment of two or more texts, which is the basis of collation, can be useful for analysing text reuse and intertextuality.
 Computers have been used to automatize collation since the 60’s, but even though several examples of stable software are available nowadays, this tedious task is still often done by hand.
 This workshop will show participants how to take advantage of automatic collation tools in the field of textual and genetic criticism.
 A brief history of collation together with a reflection about the practices of the research community in Humanities and Social Sciences when working on the digital ecosystem will contextualise the analysis of the tools.